mbh1234/keerthana.github.io/_pages/courses.md

   - /courses
 ---
 ## Machine learning and AI

+*Received an outstanding grade in all the courses*

 Introduction to Machine learning, Introduction to Reinforcement learning, Computational Cognitive Science, Probability and Statistics, Image Processing, Workshop: Intensive training in ML-NN-DL, Coursera: Machine learning & Deep learning specialization, Embedded and Cyber Physical Systems

 ## Programming and Mathematics